 Just because your child has baby teeth does not mean their teeth are not susceptible to tooth decay.
 While your child waits for their permanent teeth, it is important to care for their teeth properly.
 At Gentle Family Dentistry & Orthodontics, we provide regular cleanings and checkups for your children to help prevent tooth decay.
-If you have questions about how you can prevent baby bottle tooth decay in Cedar City, Utah, we invite you to contact us today and schedule an appointment with our dentist, Dr. Sage White.
+If you have questions about how you can prevent baby bottle tooth decay in Cedar City, Utah, we invite you to contact us today and schedule an appointment with our dentists, Dr. Sage White adn Dr. Trevor White.

 Although they are temporary, your child’s first teeth are important to their oral health, and they are just as susceptible to cavities as their permanent teeth.
 Baby teeth provide your child with the necessary strength and functionality to speak and chew properly.
 When a child has tooth decay in their primary teeth, it is often called baby bottle tooth decay.